|Title||Open edX Releases|

 openedx-release key.
 Libraries that are part of Open edX do not

 need the key, because they will be pulled in by whatever component uses them as

 openedx-release: dictionary (optional)

 - The name of the release-from branch in this repo.
 This is the branch that will be tagged when an Open edX release is made.

 - This key is obsolete, and can be removed.

 - This key is obsolete.
+It was used by libraries.
 Repos marked with this key should have the entire